ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    If the Authorization Server does not support diff queries, it ignores the query parameter 'diff' when present in the GET request and proceeds like when processing a full query of the TRL (see {{ssec-trl-full-query}}).

+   Otherwise, the Authorization Server MUST return a 4.00 (Bad Request) response in case the query parameter 'diff' of the GET request specifies a value other than 0 or than a positive integer.
+The response MUST have Content-Format "application/ace-trl+cbor".
+The payload of the response is a CBOR map, which MUST include the 'error' field with value 0 ("Invalid parameter value") and MAY include the 'error_description' field to provide additional context.

 # Full Query of the TRL ## {#ssec-trl-full-query}

 In order to produce a (notification) response to a GET request asking for a full query of the TRL, the Authorization Server performs the following actions.